 White Cupcakes that are perfectly soft, flavorful, light, and airy.
-It’s the perfect white cupcake recipe you’ve been dreaming of!
+Skip the boxed mix and make this easy one-bowl recipe at home!

 People have loved my recipe for The Most Amazing White Cake and I’ve been overwhelmed with requests for a cupcake version.
 Here it is!
 This recipe makes 24 beautiful white cupcakes.

 ROOM TEMPERATURE INGREDIENTS: Several of the ingredients in the recipe are listed as being room temperature.
 By following this method you’ll have a better texture in the end so it is worth the patience.
 For the buttermilk, I simply warmed it in the microwave for 30 seconds because the idea of leaving it out on the counter to reach room temperature didn’t sit well with me.

 This recipe is developed using salted butter because that is what most people tend to buy and have on hand.
 I like to keep my recipes convenient for home cooks so salted butter is used whenever possible in my recipes.
 Unsalted butter certainly works, but you may need to add a pinch more of salt.
 I used vegetable oil over butter in my chocolate cake because it produced a more result, but I was unable to replicate that in a white cake, as vegetable oil tinted the batter yellow.